aszmuda/ai-accelerator/documentation/installation.md

 ## Updating the ArgoCD Groups

-Argo creates the following group in OpenShift to grant access and control inside of ArgoCD:
+Argo creates the following group in OpenShift to grant access and control inside ArgoCD:

 - gitops-admins

-To add a user to the admin group run:
+To add a user to the admin group, run:

 ```sh
 oc adm groups add-users gitops-admins $(oc whoami)
 ```

-To add a user to the user group run:
+To add a user to the user group, run:

 ```sh
 oc adm groups add-users argocdusers $(oc whoami)